Cromkill

 Cromkill (from Irish Crom Choill, meaning 'the sloping wood') is a townland in County Antrim, just south of Ballymena.
-It borders Ballee to the north, Slaght to the west and Ballycowan to the east.
+It borders Ballee to the north, Slaght to the west, and Ballycowan to the east.

-The townland first appears in a taxation letter of 1605 under the name 'Ballycronekill', with the form 'Cromkill' first appearing in 1669.
+The townland first appeared in a taxation letter of 1605 under the name 'Ballycronekill', with the form 'Cromkill' first appearing in 1669.
 The oldest surviving buildings in the townland are a collection of houses on the Cockhill Road, which date from circa 1830.
 Cromkill is recorded in the 1911 census of Ireland as having 294 residents, mostly Presbyterian.